linuxkit/linuxkit/docs/ebpf.md

 You probably want to run with

-`docker run -it -v /sys/kernel/debug:/sys/kernel/debug --privileged mobylinux/ebpf:tag sh` for interactive use as some things use debugfs.
+`docker run -it -v /sys/kernel/debug:/sys/kernel/debug --privileged --pid=host mobylinux/ebpf:tag sh` for interactive use as some things use debugfs.
 You need at least `CAP_SYS_ADMIN` to do anything.
 There are examples in `bcc/examples` that should generally just work, I have tried several of the Lua ones.